All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Melanotan II slow skin aging?

 Indirectly, yes.
 By increasing melanin, it provides modest UV photoprotection that reduces future UV damage.
 By reducing systemic inflammation, it may slow inflammaging.
-However, it does not reverse existing damage or stimulate collagen production.
+But it doesn't reverse existing damage or stimulate collagen production.

 Is Melanotan II safe for long-term anti-aging use?